 There is a legal principle that is referred to as the “eggshell skull doctrine.”
 It is classically illustrated with a Humpty Dumpty-like plaintiff with a fragile skull; if a defendant’s actions injured the plaintiff, they are liable even though the plaintiff was prone to more significant injury than a typical person.

-However, a defendant is not liable for the injury that existed before the accident.
+However, a defendant is not liable for the injury before the accident.
 Commonly, defense lawyers request medical records and other documents to limit the extent that the defendant is held responsible.
-Your personal injury attorney should be prepared to address your injuries so that they are fully accounted for.
+Your personal injury attorney should be prepared to address your injuries, so they are fully accounted for.

 The effect of pre-existing injuries on the settlement value

-If some of the physical effects of an injury were present before the accident, the problems experienced before the accident would not be included in the settlement value.
-For example, you sustained a back injury playing sports when you were younger and still experienced pain from that prior injury at the time of a car accident.
-The amount of compensation you can recover due to back pain would be reduced depending on how much of it is attributable to the older injury.
+If some of the physical effects of an injury were present before the accident, the problems experienced would not be included in the settlement value.
+For example, you sustained a back injury playing sports when you were younger and still experienced pain from that prior injury during a car accident.
+The compensation you can recover due to back pain would be reduced depending on how much it is attributable to the older injury.